Changing Demographics in Texas

 Overview

-In this experience, students share the country of origins of immigrants in their families.
+In this experience, students consider where people move to Texas from.
 Then students learn about some of the results of the 2020 U.S. Census relating to Texas.
 Next they learn some of the uses of the Census data, and they analyze what information they would use to plan a bilingual educational program.
 Finally they research a cultural or ethnic group in Texas and write a report.

 Students will collaborate in small groups for scene 3 and scene 4.